fousa/troops/README.md

 This command doesn't archive the build, if you want to archive while deploying, add the `--archive` argument.

     troop deploy production --archive

+To distribute the build to a disitribution group add the `--distribute` argument.
+This will send an email to the persons belonging to the distribution list defined in the project `.troop` file.

+    troop deploy production --distribute

 ## License